North Carolina Aquariums

-North Carolina Aquariums is a system of three public aquariums located in Kure Beach, Roanoke Island and Pine Knoll Shores.
+North Carolina Aquariums is a system of three public aquariums located in Fort Fisher, Roanoke Island and Pine Knoll Shores.
 All are operated by the Aquariums Division of the North Carolina Department of Natural and Cultural Resources since 1976 and were accredited by the Association of Zoos and Aquariums.
 All three aquariums feature dive shows, live animal encounters, and feeding programs.